 Malaysians consider children a blessing and an essential outcome of marriage.
 Children born out of wedlock may have no legal claims to paternal inheritance or guardianship (see p.
 2 of Sex and Gender).
 From a young age, Malaysian children help with household chores and care for younger siblings.
-This care may also include providing financial, educational, and career support to siblings later in life.

-Birth: Malays traditionally perform the potong rambut or akikah ritual 1 week after a baby's birth.
-Male family members announce the baby's name to the assembled then shave its head as a cleansing ritual.
+This care name to the assembled then shave its head as a cleansing ritual.
 Family members may donate a sum of money equivalent to the weight of the hair to charity.
 Later, the family performs the naik buai ceremony to welcome the child to the family and present its new cradle.
 Family members place a freshly cut log in the cradle to absorb negative influences, then the grandmother rocks the child to sleep.
 Guests celebrate by eating sticky rice or sweet porridge and decorated eggs (see p.
 1-3 of Sustenance and Health).